danielRedhead/Pemba-wealth/README.md

 A matrix of the average genetic relatedness between all sharing units within the village.

+### Details for: su_wealth_distance.csv

+A matrix of the distance in material wealth between all sharing units within the village.
+This was used to create *su_log_wealth_distance.csv*.

 ## Sharing/Access information

 These data and code are also accessible on an open GitHub repository.